sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    The kubernetes label creation requests are directed to API server running in kubernetes master and they are synchronous.
 These requests would timeout, if the server is unreachable.
 In this case, these failed requests are persisted in this Transient-info entry.
 A monitoring script would watch and push, at the next time point the server is reachable.
 The action of explicit disconnect from master, will purge this entry.

    The pending labels are appended into this list in the same order as they arrive.
 A label to add will look like `<key>=<val>` and label to remove will look like `<key>-`.

-   The labels control, what to deploy/un-deploy.
-This implies that the kubelet which does the job of deploy/un-deploy of containers, should be in sync with labels update.
-Hence in scenarios, where master become unreachable and so labels can't be pushed to master, the kubelet is disabled.
-The kubelet remains disabled until all labels are synced and at that point, it gets re-enabled.
-If kubelet is *not* disabled and if it reaches server before labels are synced, the kubelet's actions could be unexpected/undesired.

-   *NOTE*: Disabling kubelet does not affect containers deployed by it.
-So if stop/kill is required, when kubelet is disabled, make explicit docker call.

    Any `sudo config kubernetes label ...` command to add/remove a label, would first drain the transient-info, before executing this command.

-At the end of succesful completion, it ensures that the kubelet service is enabled.
+   When remove a label to stop/kill fails, explicit docker command would be used.

    ```
    key: "KUBE_SERVER|PENDING_LABELS"